TheDolentCity/paladins-of-awoudan/src/content/docs/rules/foes.md

 - If it takes health damage, it is slain.
 - If it takes stamina damage, it falls unconscious.
 - If it takes willpower damage, it flees the skirmish.
+- If it suffers a condition, they fail the first save automatically and succeed automatically the next time they would roll a save.